josephinedesplanques/CART315-repo/Process/Journal.md

 This way we have a pretty good idea of what the hiding mechanism feels like:

 [Hiding Mechanism Video](Media/IterativeProto3/soundexample.mp4)

+The fidelity of the sounds is high because they are real files I downloaded from pixabay.
+But the game itself is pretty low fidelity and needs a lot of polishing

+I think overall it makes the player feel the tension and adds some fun!
+Needs polishing, but the core is here

 Things that need iteration/improvement:
 - right now, it’s GAME OVER if the player doesn’t press H in time or doesn’t hold it long enough, it feels too punitive.
 Should there be a 3lives system?
 Should you have to restart from the start?